 is a patient safety issue," notes Dana-Farber President and CEO, Laurie H. Glimcher, MD.
 "The next person who walks by while you're sneezing could be someone who just had a bone marrow transplant.
 We have to do whatever we can to protect that patient."

 All staff members who are medically eligible are required to receive the flu vaccine every year by November.
 The vaccine is also offered on site to adult and pediatric patients.
-In 2016, more than 98 percent of medically eligible Dana-Farber staff
+In 2017, 99 percent of medically eligible Dana-Farber staff members received

 Preventing the Flu: Staff